Investigating the Representation of Backchannels and Fillers in Fine-tuned Language Models: Discussion

-For both fine-tuned and non-fine-tuned LMs, a generally decreasing trend in the average silhouette score is observed with increasing context size for obtaining embeddings (exceptions are LLaMA-3 for Japanese under fine-tuning setting and Qwen-3 without fine-tuning).
+For both fine-tuned and not fine-tuned LMs, The average silhouette score generally exhibits an inverse relationship with the context size used for embeddings (as shown in Figure~\ref{fig:silhouette-scores}, exceptions are LLaMA-3 and BERT for Japanese under the fine-tuning setting, and Qwen-3 without fine-tuning).
 We interpret this result as follows: When context information is added, LMs tend to treat backchannels/fillers as functional words, whose representations would be compressed into more limited regions of the semantic space.
 The increased context size encodes more information from the surrounding content words to the backchannels/fillers, which ``dilutes'' their representations to the average level.